 Essay: Epicurus’ Four Cures

 But what is happiness?
 What can we know empirically about happiness?
 And why do the Epicureans insist on establishing pleasure, and not “virtue” (or “happiness”) as the end?
 For the Epicureans, all Platonization of natural phenomena is a kind of alienation.
-Unlike (sometimes obscure) abstractions like “Virtue”, pain and pleasure are concrete and real, observable in nature, and are perceived and experienced directly by the sentient being.
-In that sense, they are not Platonic, but natural.
-They are instincts, they are natural and emerge from the body and its faculties.
+On the other hand, pain and pleasure are concrete and real, observable in nature, and are perceived and experienced directly by the sentient being.
+They are not Platonic, but natural and real.
 The faculty of pleasure and aversion is not an arbitrary dogma of an academic philosopher, but the guidance that nature itself gives us.
 If we look at newborn babies, or puppies or kitties, we will observe that they shun pain and seek pleasure.

 The faculty of aversion-pleasure is part of the Canon, so it is understood that through it, nature guides us in our choices and avoidances, as this is the main component of our moral faculty.
 In establishing pleasure as an end, it is important to understand that it is not a particular activity but a natural faculty, and therefore the definition of a pleasurable life is broad, diverse and individualized.
 Neither is it a Platonic abstraction, but concrete activities and natural states of mind.
 The science of happiness has demonstrated that there is something called “hedonic adaptation”: once a person gets used to the pleasure of an activity, she does not enjoy it as much.
 Failure to understand this phenomenon of adaptation leads to addictions, disenchantment, and other problems.
 In ancient Epicurean writings, this subject is covered as the need to understand the natural limits of our pleasures and desires.
 “Pleasant abiding” regardless of our objects of desire, for many, requires training and cultivation of our attention.